-\Erik Olin Wright, Foundations of Class Analysis, Chapter 2.
-A Marxist framework for class analysis \Erik Olin Wright, Classes (London: Verso, 1985), Chapter 2, "Biography of a Concept: Contradictory Class Locations" and Chapter 3, "A General Framework for the Analysis of Class", pp. 19-104 \Erik Olin Wright, Class Counts (Cambridge University Press, 1997), chapter 1.
-Class Analysis, pp. 1- 37 Supplementary Readings: Critiques of Wright \John Gubbay, "Review of Class Counts", pp. 281-299, Historical Materialism, No 5, Winter 1999 Paul Kamolnick, Classes: a marxist Critique (General Hall, Inc: Dix Hills, New York: 1988) \Peter Meiksins, "A Critique of Wright's Theory of Contradictory Locations," in The Debate on Classes, edited by Erik Olin Wright (Verso: 1989), pp. 173-183 \David Rose and Gordon Marshall, "Constructing the (W)right Classes," Sociology, 20:3, 1986, reprinted in The Debate on Classes, edited by Erik Olin Wright (Verso: 1989), pp. 243-265 \Philippe Van Parijs, "A Revolution in class theory", Politics & Society, 15:1, 1988, reprinted in in The Debate on Classes, edited by Erik Olin Wright (Verso: 1989), pp. 213-242 \Gugliermo Carchedi, "Classes and Class Analysis," Capital and Class, vol 29, 1986, reprinted in The Debate on Classes, edited by Erik Olin Wright (Verso: 1989), pp. 105-126 Other general approaches to class analysis in the Marxist tradition Nicos Poulantzas, Classes in Contemporary Capitalism (London: NLB, 1975).
-Nicos Poulantzas, "On Social Classes", New Left Review, 78, 1973 Albert Szymanski, Class Structure: a critical perspective (New York: Praeger, 1983) Pat Walker (ed), Between Capital and Labor (Boston: South End Press, 1979).
-Guiglielmo Carchedi, On the Economic Identification of Social Classes (Routledge & Kegan Paul, 1977) Rosemary Crompton and John Gubbay, Economy and Class Structure (New York: St. Martin's Press, 1978) Dale L. Johnson (ed)., Class & Social Development: a new theory of the middle class (Sage, 1982).
-Adam Przeworski, "Proletariat into a Class: the process of class formation from Kautsky's The Class Struggle to recent contributions", Chapter 2 in Capitalism and Social Democracy (Cambridge University Press, 1985) pp.47-97 J.K.Gibson-Graham, Setphan Resnick and Richard Wolff, Class and its Others (University of Minnesota Press, 2000), chapter 1.
-"Introduction: Class in a Post-structuralist Frame" Resnick and Wolff, Knowledge and Class (University of Chicago Press, 1987) J.K.
-Gibson-Graham, The end f Capitalism (as we know it).
-(Oxford: Blackwell, 1996).
-Session 4.
-10/2 Theoretical Issues in the Concept of Exploitation The problem of "exploitation" is the pivot of the Marxist concept f class.
-If one drops exploitation from the analysis, Marxist class analysis becomes almost indistinguishable from Weberian approaches and class becomes a way of talking about the economic determinants of life chances.
-In this session we will look closely at the concept of exploitation, both in its classical formulation within the Labor Theory of Value (as explicated in the Sweezey reading) and in some contemporary reformulations.
-The Elster reading is primarily exegetical, although it contains a range of important critical commentaries as well.
-Cohen argues that the idea of exploitation in no way depends upon the LTV, and indeed is in a certain way at odds with the labor theory of value.
-Roemer proposes a fairly radical reworking of Marx's approach to exploitation, disengaging it completely from the labor theory of value and specifying it within the methods of analytical economics.
-Roemer's work is difficult, but it is worth struggling with.
-While my own approach to exploitation now differs significantly from Roemer's, it was initially inspired by Roemer's strategy.
-In the final selection, Roemer himself begins to question whether exploitation is all that important, and decides - incorrectly in my view - that Marxists need not worry about it.
+Erik Olin Wright, Foundations of Class Analysis, Chapter 2.
+Foundations of a neo-Marxist class analysis Erik Olin Wright, Classes (London: Verso, 1985), Chapter 2, "Biography of a Concept: Contradictory Class Locations" and Chapter 3, "A General Framework for the Analysis of Class", pp. 19-104 Erik Olin Wright, Class Counts (Cambridge University Press, 1997), chapter 1.
+Class Analysis, pp. 1-37 Supplementary Readings: Critiques of Wright John Gubbay, "Review of Class Counts", pp. 281-299, Historical Materialism, No 5, Winter 1999 - Peter Meiksins, "A Critique of Wright's Theory of Contradictory Locations," in The Debate on Classes, edited by Erik Olin Wright (Verso: 1989), pp. 173-183 - David Rose and Gordon Marshall, "Constructing the (W)right Classes," Sociology, 20:3, 1986, reprinted in The Debate on Classes, edited by Erik Olin Wright (Verso: 1989), pp. 243-265 - Philippe Van Parijs, "A Revolution in class theory", Politics & Society, 15:1, 1988, reprinted in in The Debate on Classes, edited by Erik Olin Wright (Verso: 1989), pp. 213-242 - Gugliermo Carchedi, "Classes and Class Analysis," Capital and Class, vol 29, 1986, reprinted in The Debate on Classes, edited by Erik Olin Wright (Verso: 1989), pp. 105-126 Paul Kamolnick, Classes: a marxist Critique (General Hall, Inc: Dix Hills, New York: 1988) Session 4.
+9/26 Another Marxian Approach to Class Analysis: Stephen Resnick and Richard Wolf's theory of "class processes" In terms of class analysis, Marxism should not be viewed as "a" theory of class, but as a terrain of debate over the concept of class.
+Indeed, one of the distinctive features of Marxist discussions of class is how much energy has been devoted precisely to the problem of debating appropriate ways of conceptualizing class.
+We do not have time in this seminar to survey the full range of alternative strategies of class analysis within the Marxist tradition.
+Instead we will focus on one distinctive approach which continues to animate a productive current of research on class, capitalism, and related topics: Stephen Resnick and Richard Wolf's theory of "class processes".
+Resnick and Wolff are economists at the University of Massachusetts, Amherst, whose work is strongly associated with the journal Rethinking Marxism.
+They argue for a kind of post-structuralist, anti-essentialist Marxism.
+Rather than build the conceput of class around a notion of social relations and structures, they propose anchoring it in a concept of "class processes," above all processes connected with the extraction of surplus labor.
+In this session we will discuss their approach and their critique of my approach to class.
 Required Readings: